return42/sphkerneldoc/doc/books/linux_tv/media/v4l/diff-v4l.rst

-Undocumented in the V4L specification, in Linux 2.3 the ``VIDIOCGVBIFMT`` and ``VIDIOCSVBIFMT`` ioctls using struct ``vbi_format`` were added to determine the VBI image parameters.
+Undocumented in the V4L specification, in Linux 2.3 the ``VIDIOCGVBIFMT`` and ``VIDIOCSVBIFMT`` ioctls using struct :c:type:`struct vbi_format` were added to determine the VBI image parameters.
 These ioctls are only partially compatible with the V4L2 VBI interface specified in :ref:`raw-vbi`.

 An ``offset`` field does not exist, ``sample_format`` is supposed to be ``VIDEO_PALETTE_RAW``, equivalent to ``V4L2_PIX_FMT_GREY``.
 The